breatheco-de/exercise-compression-algorithm-python/README.md

 4. Test your compression algorithm by running the app.py again.
 5. Edit the decompress.py to create the **decompression** algorithm.
 6. Test your decompression algorithm by running the app.py again.
+7.
 ## 🌱  How to start this project

 This project comes with the necessary files to start working, but you have two options to start:

-+ Use gitpod: open this link in your browser to clone it with gitpod: https://gitpod.io#https://github.com/breatheco-de/exercise-compression-algorithm-python.git
+a) Open this link in your browser with gitpod: https://gitpod.io#https://github.com/breatheco-de/exercise-compression-algorithm-python.git

-+ You can clone this repository on your local computer:
+b) You can clone this repository on your local computer:
 ```sh
 $ git clone https://github.com/breatheco-de/exercise-compression-algorithm-python.git
 ````